raul-sauco/hangboard-timer/README.md

 ## Credits

-The code in `main.dart` and this README were produced by ChatGPT in response to the following questions:

-- "Can you code a hang board timer app using Flutter for me?"
-- "Can you give me a nice README.md for the project?"

-The sound effect used in the app was obtained from [FreeSound](https://freesound.org/).

-We would also like to thank the Flutter team and the open-source community for their contributions to the development of Flutter and its ecosystem.
+We would like to thank the Flutter team and the open-source community for their contributions to the development of Flutter and its ecosystem.

 ## License